AGCoL

 • For multiple selected synteny pairs, display using dot plot, circular, and side-by-side.

-• Complete queries on annotation, collinear genes, cross-species gene families, etc.
+• Complete queries on annotation, collinear genes, multi-hit genes, etc.

 viewPlants